 But, what are they?

-A geographic information system (GIS) is a tool that can create, manage, analyze, and map different types of data.
+A geographic information system (GIS) is a tool that can create, manage, analyse and map different types of data.
 GIS merges location data (the places where things are) with various descriptive information (what things are like in those places), creating a foundation for mapping and analysis in scientific and industrial fields.
 GIS enables users to comprehend patterns, relationships and geographical context.
 It helps to enhance communication, efficiency and decision-making capabilities, among other benefits.

 Before a city can make any improvements, they first have to know exactly what’s going on.
-It is often a challenge for those involved in mobility and transportation to determine a location’s access to sustainable mobility and to identify improvement areas.
+It’s often a challenge for those involved in mobility and transportation to determine a location’s access to sustainable mobility and to identify improvement areas.
 Decision-makers often struggle because data is spread out across different places.

-An example: There are different places where you can find information about walking or biking in a certain area.
+For example, there are different places where you can find information about walking or biking in a certain area.
 There are also places where you can find information about how good public transportation is or where you can find ride-sharing services.
 But, the problem is that this information is spread out.
 Plus, sometimes the information is not the same across all the different sources, so it’s tough to compare and standardise.

 Project “NaMix” aims to create a standardised index for sustainable mobility in various locations by integrating existing data and previous research.
-They look at factors such as the bicycle-friendliness of a neighbourhood, travel time to the city centre, or the number of nearby supermarkets.
+They look at factors such as the bicycle-friendliness of a neighbourhood, travel time to the city centre or the number of nearby supermarkets.
 They aim to create a score that goes from 0 to 100 or is divided into categories from A to G (like energy ratings).
-Not only that, but they’ll come up with a way to calculate this score and use a case study in Munich to then apply it to different areas.
-Lastly, the project will identify opportunities for utilizing the index.
+Not only that, but they’ll come up with a way to calculate this score and use a case study in Munich to apply it to different areas.
+Lastly, the project will identify opportunities for utilising the index.

 In other countries, data is more publicly available, allowing for more detailed maps.
 Singapore-based company Digital Blue Foam, for example, proposes to use its digitally enabled neighbourhood-scoring system to automatically measure the quality of an area based on geolocation.
 Data is based on various web-based APIs including social media, digital maps and weather stations.
 The platform allows users to navigate an environment, search specific locations or investigate and rate a specific area.

-As the Open-Data movement is gaining traction in Europe, the necessary data will be more widely available, opening up opportunities for companies like “Digital Blue Foam” to expand, and new initiatives to be born.
+As the open-data movement is gaining traction in Europe, the necessary data will be more widely available, opening up opportunities for companies like “Digital Blue Foam” to expand and new initiatives to be born.

-Mapping and Planning Tools
+Mapping and planning tools

 Innovative approaches that use algorithms and artificial intelligence to refine data are also being developed.
 Soon, GOAT 3.0 will be a fully comprehensive and interactive accessibility tool that facilitates efficient and effective planning, design and evaluation of tomorrow’s mobility and spaces through a simple user interface.
 To make sure that the project works well and meets people’s needs, the team plans to test the interface on real transportation issues.
 In workshops, they gather feedback to identify possible product improvements.